 I believe that the power of painting lies in its ability to translate the true depths of the nature of our humanity.
 These paintings identify the discrepancies between our intentions and actions in a culture fed by fantasy, and the pursuit of future pleasure at all costs, despite imminent warning signs.
 It is the very nature of our flaws and will to survive that blind us to our downfall—yet give us the ability to see the beauty in almost anything.

 Emily Burns (b.
 Warrenton, VA) is an artist, designer, and curator.
 She received her BFA in Drawing and Painting from The Pennsylvania State University in University Park, PA in 2008.
 Her work has been exhibited both internationally and throughout the United States.
-Some of her recent exhibitions include solo exhibitions at Adventureland Gallery in Chicago, and the John Sloan Arts Center, at Lock Haven University.
-Her work was included in a recent three-person exhibition at 111 Minna Gallery in San Francisco, and recent group exhibitions at The Lodge Gallery and John Molloy Gallery in New York City, Trestle Gallery and Lorimoto Gallery in Brooklyn, 24 Hour Charlie’s in Los Angeles, and Galleri Urbane in Dallas.
+Some of her recent exhibitions include solo shows at Adventureland Gallery in Chicago, and the John Sloan Arts Center, at Lock Haven University.
+Her work was included in a recent three-person exhibition at 111 Minna Gallery in San Francisco, and recent group exhibitions at The Lodge Gallery and John Molloy Gallery in New York City, Trestle Gallery, Lorimoto Gallery, and Tiger Strikes Asteroid in Brooklyn, 24 Hour Charlie’s in Los Angeles, and Galleri Urbane in Dallas.
 Her work has been featured in media such as Beautiful Decay, Hi-Fructose, and Juxtapoz.
 She has attended residencies at Virginia Commonwealth University in Richmond, VA and Vermont Studio Center in Johnson, VT.
-She recently curated the group exhibition Deal With It at the Woskob Family Gallery in State College, PA and curated the group exhibitions Kitsch at studio e gallery, and Take 2 at The Alice gallery in Seattle.
+She recently curated the group exhibition Deal With It at Woskob Family Gallery in State College, PA and curated the group exhibitions Kitsch at studio e gallery, and Take 2 at The Alice gallery in Seattle.
 She is the designer and editor of the contemporary art publication Maake Magazine.
 She holds an MFA from The Pennsylvania State University.
-She is currently an Assistant Professor of Art & Design at Lock Haven University, in Lock Haven, PA and a Visiting Teaching Instructor of Graphic Design at The Pennsylvania State University.
+She is currently an Assistant Professor of Art & Design at Lock Haven University, in Lock Haven, PA and full-time Visiting Faculty at the Pennsylvania State University.

 All images on this website copyright Emily Burns.
 All Rights Reserved.